Advertiser Disclosure

 I love the fact that I have access to Delta Sky Clubs when I fly with the airline.

-Come February 1, 2025, those who have the cards mentioned previously will be allotted a certain number of days to visit Sky Clubs every year.
+As of February 1, 2025, those who have the cards mentioned previously are allotted a certain number of days to visit Sky Clubs every year.
 Days will be defined as a 24-hour period, so if you visit a Sky Club at your origin airport and your connection airport, that will only count as 1 day’s worth of visits.
 Here’s how the number of allotted visits breaks down by card:

 • Delta Reserve card: 15 days annually